-The Cooloola coastline of the Gympie Local Government Area (LGA) extends over 50 km from Cooloola Beach, around Double Island Point, along Rainbow beach, around Inskip Point then across Tin Can Bay (Figure 1).
+The Cooloola coastline of the Gympie Local Government Area (LGA) extends over 50km from Cooloola Beach, around Double Island Point, along Rainbow Beach, around Inskip Point then across Tin Can Bay (Figure 1).

-The coastal zone has significant ecological value and includes parts of the UNESCO Great Sandy Biosphere Reserve, the Great Sandy National Park and the RAMSAR listed Great Sandy Strait.
+The coastal zone has significant ecological value and includes parts of the UNESCO Great Sandy Biosphere Reserve, the Great Sandy National Park and the Ramsar listed Great Sandy Strait.

-The coastline is characterised by a unique combination of coastal landforms and ecosystems, including some of the highest parabolic dune systems in the world, a dynamic sand barrier spit, and extensive coastal plains and wetlands around the bay, inlets, and estuaries.
+The coastline is characterised by a unique combination of coastal landforms and ecosystems, including some of the highest parabolic dune systems in the world, a dynamic sandy barrier spit, extensive coastal plains and wetlands.